Aperture Photometry Tool

 Aperture Photometry Tool (APT) is software with a graphical user interface for computing aperture photometry on astronomical imagery.
 Image overlays, graphical representations, statistics, models, options and controls for aperture-photometry calculations are brought together into a single package.
-The software also can be utilized as a FITS-image viewer.
+The software handles only images in FITS file format.
+The software also can be used as a FITS-image viewer.
 APT is executed on desktop and laptop computers, and is free of charge under a license that limits its use to astronomical research and education.
 The software may be downloaded from its official website, and requires the Java Virtual Machine to be installed on the user's computer.

 History

 The initial version of APT was released on November 2, 2007.
 The latest version is APT v.
-2.8.4, released on April 22, 2020.
-The software was developed by Dr. Russ Laher, a member of the professional staff at the Spitzer Science Center, part of the Infrared Processing and Analysis Center (IPAC) at the California Institute of Technology.
+3.1.0, released on June 6, 2025.
+The software was developed by Dr. Russ Laher, a member of the professional staff at the NASA Exoplanet Science Institute (NExScI), part of the Infrared Processing and Analysis Center (IPAC) at the California Institute of Technology.

 A paper on APT was published in July 2012 in the journal Publications of the Astronomy Society of the Pacific.

 A companion paper compares the performance of APT vs. SExtractor, an established command-line software program for aperture photometry.

 Aperture and Sky Annulus

 Aperture geometry, size, and location in the image are important parameters in aperture photometry.
 APT allows circular and elliptical shapes for apertures and sky annuli (the latter are used for background estimation).
 The rotation can be controlled in the case of an ellipse.

 The sky annulus will have the same shape as the aperture, but with larger inner and outer radii than the aperture.

-Although there is no hard limitation on the size, it is practically limited by the software's response time in the calculation for a large aperture and sky annulus, and the tool for the user to interactively specify the size parameters includes a subimage that is only about 80 pixels on a side (at this time).
+Although there is no hard limitation on the aperture size, it is practically limited by the software's response time in the calculation for a large aperture and sky annulus, and the tool for the user to interactively specify the size parameters includes a discretely zoomable subimage that is 801x801 pixels.
 The aperture is placed on the desired image location with a mouse click.
 Options to allow minor adjustments of the aperture position via centroiding are available.
 APT also has pixel-zapping functionality, which can be used to temporarily set the value of select pixels to NaN (not a number), effectively removing them from the aperture-photometry calculations.

 Sky Coordinates

 For aperture photometry on an astronomical image, it is often useful to know the sky coordinates of an image pixel.
 APT computes and displays sky coordinates if keywords that define a World Coordinate System (WCS) are present in the header of the FITS-image file.
-APT handles the commonly used tangent or gnomonic projection (TAN, TPV, and SIP subtypes), as well as the sine (a.k.a. orthographic), Cartesian, and Aitoff projections(the latter is probably only useful for display purposes).
+APT handles the commonly used tangent or gnomonic projection (TAN, TPV, and SIP subtypes), as well as the sine (a.k.a. orthographic), Cartesian, and Aitoff projections (the latter is probably only useful for display purposes).

-Recent updates to APT include the ability to read FITS image files which use a Pixel Coordinate matrix (PCM), such as that used by the Panoramic Survey Telescope and Rapid Response System.